Rebeccakamande/se-assignment-6-introduction-to-python-Rebeccakamande/README.md

    Packages allow you to organize modules into namespaces, making it easier to manage large codebases.

    import math
-   # Using a function from the math module
    result = math.sqrt(16)
    print("Square root of 16 is:", result)

-   # Using a constant from the math module
    pi_value = math.pi
    print("Value of pi is:", pi_value)